Common Information

 Python Interface Overview

-AimRT provides a set of Python interfaces encapsulated based on pybind11 for the CPP interfaces, with the package name aimrt_py
+AimRT provides a set of Python interfaces by wrapping the C++ interfaces with pybind11, packaged as aimrt_py

-.
-Its style is very similar to the CPP interfaces.
+, whose style is very similar to the C++ interfaces.

-Similar to the Cpp interfaces, the Python interfaces also consist of two parts:
+Similar to the C++ interfaces, the Python interfaces also consist of two parts:

-Interfaces for business logic development, with the core being the use of the
+Interfaces for business logic development, centered around the use of the

 CoreRef

-handle;Interfaces for deployment and runtime, with the core being how to obtain the
+handle;Interfaces for deployment and runtime, centered on how to obtain the

 aimrt::CoreRef